-We next consider Topology 1.
-We first note that the average fitness values of the defender populations are lower across the entire attack column than they were under Topology 0.
-This is not because of the performance of the algorithms but because of the increase in the number of nodes in the topology.
-The defenses' fitness function is inversely proportional to the number of hops needed to reach its goal.
+In the columns of Topology 1, we first note how the average fitness values of the defender populations are lower across the entire attack column than they were under Topology 0.
+We reason that this change happened not because of the performance of the algorithms rather the increase in the number of nodes in the topology.
+This follows since the defenses' fitness function is inversely proportional to the number of hops needed to reach its goal.
 Thus, an increase in the size of the topology will lead to an overall decrease in fitness values for the defense population.
-The defense column for Topology 1 is similar to that of the defense column for Topology 0 as they all converge on Chord.
+The defense column for Topology 1 is similar to that of the defense column for Topology 0 as they all converge to the Chord protocol.
 As for the coevolutionary results, we note that both IPCA and rIPCA converged on a solution as evidenced by their low standard deviations.
 The other three algorithms show moderate performance, but produce results with more variance.

-Finally, Topology 2 - the largest of the topologies.
-When fixing the defender, we notice the same decreasing trend of Topology 0.
+We now consider Topology 2 - the largest of the topologies.
+In the attack column, we notice the same decreasing trend we saw before in the attack column of Topology 0.
 This helps reinforce our claim that IPCA and rIPCA produce better results in general.
-While the results of fixing the attack closely resemble those of the other topologies, MaxSolve was unable to converge on a solution.
-The coevolution results are much like the ones of Topology 1.
+While the results in the defense column closely resembled those of the defense columns in the previous topologies, we did notice that MaxSolve was unable to converge on a solution.
+Furthermore, the coevolution results are much like the ones of Topology 1 in that both IPCA and rIPCA converge on a result.

-In Figure 6, we examine the average fitness values for both attack and defense populations from one Coev run over Topology 0.
-In the attacker's average fitness plot, the average fitness for the attack population experiences a short increase in performance then quickly drops to 0.00.
-It then oscillates as the defense population converges on Chord.
-The variation in the algorithm allows non-optimal (i.e. non-chord) solutions to form part of the defense population.
-This, in turn, increases the average fitness of attacks as they face defenses which they can succeed against.
-Additionally, the attacks introduced may force Chord to explore paths which are shorter than its original path, thus increasing the performance of Chord occasionally.
+In Figure 6, we further explore the coevolution process by examining the average fitness values for both attack and defense populations from one of our sample runs over Topology 0 while running the simple coevolution algorithm.
+In the attacker's average fitness graph, we note that the average fitness for the attack population experiences a short boom in performance followed by a quick drop to 0.00.
+It then proceeds to oscillate as the defense population converges on the chord protocol.
+The oscillation behavior follows from how the defense population evolves throughout the run.
+The variation in the population introduced by the evolution after generation causes non-optimal (i.e. non-chord) solutions to form part of the defense population.
+This, in turn, increases the average fitness for attacker individuals as they face defenses which they can succeed against.
+Additionally, the attacks introduced may force the chord protocol to explore paths which are shorter than its original path, thus increasing the performance of the chord protocol occasionally.

-Figure 6: Results from a COEV run on network topology 0.
+Figure 6: Results from sample run on network topology 0 under the simple COEV algorithm.
 Top: Median and best fitness results for attacker population over 20 generations.
-Bottom: Median and best fitness results for defender population over 20 generations.
+Bottom: Median and best fitness results for attacker population over 20 generations.